LaurenQurashi/MakersPortfolio/README.md

    * Make sure nothing is coupled.
 If making a change in one module / class / view is going to ruin everything then it's not very easy to change.
 Each class should have one responsibility, and classes should have as little interaction with each other as possible.
 The more you stick to these rules, the easier your code will be to change.

    ### Evidence and explanation
+   * Talk about Oystercard / Boris bikes and how others would have to pick up my code.
+   * Talk about swapping in MakersBnB and Acebook.

    ### Feedback